johnnguyen3196/Spitfire2.0/README.md

 ## Latest Changes
 * Bug fixes
 * New escort upgrade.<br/>
-Sword: A sword will rotate around the player and do damage on-hit.
-The sword also has a 50% chance of destroying enemy projectiles.
-* Refactored code so other developers can easily contribute to the game.
+Spear: Free upgrade from Sword.
+Launches a spear towards mouse location and returns to player.
+Can block enemy projectiles.
+* Refactored spawning mechanics for easier development of new levels.
+Check wiki tutorial to see how to spawn your own enemies.
+* File restructuring

 ## System Requirements
 A computer that runs better than a potato.